douglas-shanks/CloverLeaf_HIP/README.md

 # CloverLeaf HIP

 A HIP port of the CloverLeaf mini-app starting from the current CUDA version on UK-MAC.
-First attempt has used hipify-perl.
+This port used hipify-perl to convert initially CUDA kernels.
+Extra work was required for CUDA specific code (references to specific warpsizes relevant to NVidia hardware etc.).

 ## Compiling